Skip to main content

 The judge really dismissed common sense when he chose to stick to what Davidson had to say.
 Not to mention, why weren't the other witnesses cross-examined?
 By refusing to cross-examine Davidson for longer than half an hour, the judge may have suspicious reasons for doing so.

-Could Paco even do the dastardly deed all on that same night and fly back as if nothing had happened?
+Could Paco even do the dastardly deed that same night and fly back as if nothing had happened?

 Common sense is further ignored by how fantastic the story can be.
 As Mrs. Monsod said, the judge seemed to think that Paco could hire an airplane, fly to Cebu City, do the dastardly deed, fly back to Manila, and take his exam as if nothing happened.
 It's just laughable to think about that for so many reasons.
 I would like to give a sequence of events that would prove it's just impossible to do so: